 2019 Award Winners

-The President’s Cup is selected by The Arc Maryland state president.
-The award honors an individual, group or organization that has contributed to the mission and vision of The Arc by providing an exceptional commitment to improving the quality of life of the people we represent.
+The President’s Cup is chosen by the State President of The Arc.
+It must honor someone who has contributed to the mission and vision of The Arc by providing exceptional commitment to improve the quality of life of the people we represent

 This award is presented on those occasions where the individual’s lifetime work leaves a legacy for the future and mission of The Arc.